OpenEvalProject/evals/manuscripts/elife-69433/v2/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/69433/elife-69433-fig5-v2.jpg)

-**Figure 5.:** Tmc1 restores ABR thresholds in Tmc1 mice.Δ/Δ(A) Representative ABR waveforms recorded at postnatal day 28 (P28) using 16 kHz tone bursts at sound pressure levels of increasing 5 dB increments.
-Waveforms from uninjected Tmc1 mouse (left), three Δ/ΔTmc1 mice injected with AAV9-PHP.B-Δ/ΔTmc1, representing best (green), average (blue), and worst (red) recovery and one wild-type (WT) control (black) are shown.
+**Figure 5.:** (A) Representative ABR waveforms recorded at postnatal day 28 (P28) using 16 kHz tone bursts at sound pressure levels of increasing 5 dB increments.
+Waveforms from uninjected Tmc1Δ/Δ mouse (left), three Tmc1Δ/Δ mice injected with AAV9-PHP.B-Tmc1, representing best (green), average (blue), and worst (red) recovery and one wild-type (WT) control (black) are shown.
 Thresholds determined by the presence of Peak 1 and indicated by bolded, colored traces.
-(B) ABR thresholds plotted as a function of stimulus frequency for 12 Tmc1 mice injected with AAV9-PHP.B-Δ/ΔTmc1 tested at P28 (gray traces).
+(B) ABR thresholds plotted as a function of stimulus frequency for 12 Tmc1Δ/Δ mice injected with AAV9-PHP.B-Tmc1 tested at P28 (gray traces).
 Mice with the best (green), median (blue), and worst (red) recovery are indicated and correspond to the best, average, and worst traces in (A).
 Black dotted lines show mean ± SD thresholds from eight previously tested WT mice.
 Green dotted line shows mean ± SD thresholds from the 12 injected mice.
-(C) Peak 1 amplitudes measured from 16 kHz ABR waveforms (A) for 12 Tmc1 mice injected with AAV9-PHP.B-Δ/ΔTmc1.
-Colors correspond to conditions indicated in B. (D) Peak 1 latencies measured from 16 kHz ABR waveforms (A) for 12 Tmc1 mice injected with AAV9-PHP.B-Δ/ΔTmc1.
-Colors correspond to conditions indicated in B.Figure 5—source data 1.B-Tmc1 restores ABR thresholds in Tmc1 mice.Δ/Δ
+(C) Peak 1 amplitudes measured from 16 kHz ABR waveforms (A) for 12 Tmc1Δ/Δ mice injected with AAV9-PHP.B-Tmc1.
+Colors correspond to conditions indicated in B. (D) Peak 1 latencies measured from 16 kHz ABR waveforms (A) for 12 Tmc1Δ/Δ mice injected with AAV9-PHP.B-Tmc1.
+Colors correspond to conditions indicated in B.

 Following ABR recording, injected cochleas were immediately harvested and stained for synapses.
 Average synapse counts were greater in injected Tmc1Δ/Δ mice at all frequency regions (11.3 kHz p = 0.008, 16 kHz p = 0.001, 22.6 kHz p = 0.008, 32 kHz p = 0.012) except at 8 kHz (p = 0.377), than in uninjected Tmc1Δ/Δ mice (Figure 6A, Supplementary file 6A).
 Synapse counts were variable across injected mice, similar to ABR threshold recoveries.
 However, we did note a correlation between the level of ABR threshold recovery and the number of synapses/IHC.
 We calculated pure tone average (PTA) thresholds from 8 to 22.6 kHz and plotted the values as a function of average number of IHC synapses across the corresponding cochlear region for 12 mice (Figure 6B).
 The data were fit with a linear regression (r = 0.86) which indicated a statistically significant correlation (p = 0.00032) with an improvement of PTA threshold by 13 dB/synapse.
 The increased synapse counts in Tmc1Δ/Δ mice injected with AAV9-PHP.B-Tmc1 provide a novel line of evidence supporting the potential for Tmc1 gene therapy in preserving ribbon synapses, a requirement for normal auditory function.

 ![Figure 6.](https://cdn.elifesciences.org/articles/69433/elife-69433-fig6-v2.jpg)

-**Figure 6.:** Tmc1 preserves synapse counts and ribbon volume distributions in Tmc1 mice.Δ/Δ(A) The mean number of synapses/inner hair cell (IHC) was counted at each frequency region from postnatal day 28 (P28) wild-type (WT) (black), Tmc1Δ/Δ (blue), and injected Tmc1 (green) mice.
-WT and Δ/ΔTmc1 ribbon counts are the same as those depicted in Δ/ΔFigure 3.
+**Figure 6.:** (A) The mean number of synapses/inner hair cell (IHC) was counted at each frequency region from postnatal day 28 (P28) wild-type (WT) (black), Tmc1Δ/Δ (blue), and injected Tmc1Δ/Δ (green) mice.
+WT and Tmc1Δ/Δ ribbon counts are the same as those depicted in Figure 3.
 Individual points represent counts from one mouse.
 Frequency-specific synapse counts did not differ by group (two-way ANOVA; p = 0.49 based on two-way interaction between genotype and frequency; Supplementary file 3C).
 Bolded lines indicate mean ± SD.
 Black horizontal bars and asterisks represent statistically significant differences in group means (multiple pairwise comparisons, *p < 0.05, **p < 0.01, ***p < 0.001).
-Number of cochleas: 4 WT, 4 Tmc1 cochleas, 11–12 injected Δ/ΔTmc1 cochleas. (Δ/ΔB) Pure tone average (PTA) thresholds were calculated for frequencies between 8 and 22.6 kHz for 12 Tmc1 mice injected with 1 µL AAV9-PHP.B-Δ/ΔTmc1 at P1.
+Number of cochleas: 4 WT, 4 Tmc1Δ/Δ cochleas, 11–12 injected Tmc1Δ/Δ cochleas.
+(B) Pure tone average (PTA) thresholds were calculated for frequencies between 8 and 22.6 kHz for 12 Tmc1Δ/Δ mice injected with 1 µL AAV9-PHP.B-Tmc1 at P1.
 PTA thresholds were plotted as a function of the mean synapses/IHC (circles) based on synapse counts from corresponding cochlear regions.
 The data were fitted with a linear regression (red line) that had a slope of 13 dB/synapse, a correlation coefficient of 0.86; p = 0.00032.
 (C) Histograms showing distributions of ribbon volumes from confocal z-stacks plotted for each frequency region.
 Scale bars indicate volume counts on the Y-axis and ribbon volumes in µm3 on the X-axis.
-Data were obtained from four P28 WT (gray) cochleas, four Tmc1 (blue) cochleas, and four injected Δ/ΔTmc1 (green) cochleas for each of the 8–32 kHz regions.Δ/ΔFigure 6—source data 1.B-Tmc1 preserves synapse counts and ribbon volume distributions in Tmc1 mice.Δ/Δ
+Data were obtained from four P28 WT (gray) cochleas, four Tmc1Δ/Δ (blue) cochleas, and four injected Tmc1Δ/Δ (green) cochleas for each of the 8–32 kHz regions.

 Lastly, we wondered whether the distribution of ribbon volumes was altered by loss and recovery of sensory transduction.
 Confocal z-stacks of cochleas stained with GluA2 and CtBP2 were acquired using Zeiss Airyscan from four WT mice, four uninjected Tmc1Δ/Δ mice, and four injected Tmc1Δ/Δ mice with the best ABR threshold recovery and synapse count preservation.
 For each z-stack, ribbon volumes were calculated using the ‘Surfaces’ module in Imaris.